MiguelMarcelino/Thoth/queuing-systems/apache-kafka.md

 ![[kafka_partitions_and_segments_colour.png]]

 #### Kafka message
-Kafka messages are composed of 4 components:L
+Kafka messages are composed of 4 components:
-- Headers: Identifies the event
+- Header: Identify the event
 - Key: Identifies an event
-- Value: The contents of the event\
+- Value: The contents of the event
-- Timestamp: The time at which the message was sent.
+- Timestamp: The time at which the event was created.
 Every message is automatically attributed a timestamp.

 ![[kafka_message.png]]